top of page

 Here are some things to remember about strawberry picking:

-• We usually have strawberries available from February thru June but because of our beautiful Texas weather we have strawberries off and on year round.
+• We usually have strawberries available from February through June but because of our beautiful Texas weather we have strawberries off and on year round.

 • You may want to wear a hat to cover the back of your neck as the Texas sun can be intense during those months.